 Genevieve Medley Grimes, MS, is a Health Science Analyst works in the Health Systems and Interventions Research Branch of the Healthcare Delivery Research Program (HDRP).

-Genevieve comes to HDRP from the NCI Office of Science Planning where she worked for 10 years.
-In her previous role, she contributed to the development of the Institute’s annual plan and budget proposal, The Nation’s Investment in Cancer Research.
+Genevieve came to HDRP from the NCI Office of Science Planning and Assessment (OSPA) where she worked for 10 years.
+In her previous role, she contributed to the development of NCI’s annual plan and budget proposal, The Nation’s Investment in Cancer Research.
 She was responsible for reporting on initiatives that cut across the mission of NCI, covering biomedical research program areas.
-As the Deputy Women’s Health Officer for NCI, she led the coordination and submission of the NCI response to the Women’s Health Research Biennial Report for FY 11-12 and FY 13-14.
-This report encapsulates NCI’s research related primarily to conditions disproportionately or exclusively affecting women or girls.
-For the FY13-14 report ,the primary focus was on highlighting funded projects that focused on advancing understanding of sex as a biological variable.
+As the Deputy Women’s Health Officer for NCI, she led the coordination and submission of the NCI response to the Women’s Health Research Biennial Report for Fiscal Year (FY) 2011-12 and FY 2013-14.
 As part of OSPA’s Strategic Planning Service center, Genevieve was also the project team lead on various strategic planning activities across NCI.
 Her experience includes the use of various strategic planning and science planning methods to analyze clinical and operational issues associated with the NCI biomedical research program.

 Genevieve is a graduate of Howard University with a B.S. in Physiology and an M.S. in Health Education.
-She is currently pursuing her M.P.H from Kaplan University.
+She is currently pursuing her M.P.H from Purdue University Global.